 myUMBC is the daily digital hub for your UMBC experience.
 Through myUMBC you have access to your records, services, and tools to stay connected to the community.
-We recommend logging in to myUMBC at least once a day to stay on top of what's going on.
+We recommend logging in to myUMBC every day to stay on top of what's going on.